hyperledger-labs/perun-doc/source/go-perun/payment_tutorial/client/client.rst

 Contract Backend
 ----------------
 We want our client to be able to access the blockchain for creating the payment channel.
-The Contract Backend provides this functionality.
+The contract backend provides this functionality.
 It is needed to send on-chain transactions, hence interacting with smart contracts.
 We put this code in `client/util.go`

-To initialize the Contract Backend, we need three arguments.
+To initialize the contract backend, we need three arguments.
 `nodeURL` and `chainID` indicate which blockchain the client wants to connect to, and `w` is the wallet the Contact Backend will use for signing transactions.

 Using the `chainID`, we start by creating an `EIP155Signer` provided by go-ethereum.